-It is time to give you some information regarding the different technologies available and how you can make the best choice for your shrink sleeve applications.
+It is time to give you some information regarding the different technologies available and how you can choose your shrink tunnel depending on your application.

 Shrink tunnels play a critical role in a successful shrink sleeve labeling application.
 They use calories to shrink the film/sleeve around a container or product.
 There are many variables to consider when it comes to selecting the right shrink tunnel for your product: the type of film, conveyor speed, shape of the product, whether the container is full or empty, fill temperature of the product, and even the temperature of the plant, are all relevant factors.
 To get the most advantage of shrink labeling and have a stunning final package appearance, understanding and selecting the optimal shrink tunnel is paramount.

 Shrinking sleeves is a function of time and temperature, so there is a correlation of tunnel length to conveyor speed, based on product size, parts per minute, and required dwell time in the tunnel.
 Because of these, shrink tunnels vary by:

 - Opening (which determines the size range of the products that are able to be run)

 - Overall tunnel length (which will give you the time the container will spend in the tunnel)